Unified speed limits in classical and quantum dynamics via temporal Fisher information: Introduction

-In this manuscript, we obtain upper bounds to the temporal Fisher information.
-Specifically, we obtain upper bounds for Langevin dynamics, classical Markov processes, and open quantum dynamics described by joint unitary evolution on the system and environment.
-For the Langevin dynamics and Markov jump processes, we show that the temporal Fisher information is bounded from above by the entropy production divided by the square of time (cf. Eq.~\eqref{eq:lambda_Langevin}).
-For open quantum dynamics, we show that the temporal Fisher information is bounded from above by the variance of the interaction Hamiltonian (cf. Eq.~\eqref{eq:general_quantum_lambda}).
-Similarly, for non-hermitian dynamics, we show that the temporal Fisher information has an upper bound comprising the variance of the dissipative components of non-hermitian operators (cf. Eq.~\eqref{eq:non_hermitian_lambda}).
+In this manuscript, we obtain upper bounds for temporal Fisher information.
+Specifically, we obtain upper bounds for Langevin dynamics, classical Markov processes, open quantum dynamics described by joint unitary evolution on the system and environment, and non-hermitian dynamics.
+For the Langevin dynamics and Markov jump processes, we show that temporal Fisher information is bounded from above by the entropy production divided by the square of time (cf. Eq.~\eqref{eq:lambda_Langevin}).
+For open quantum dynamics, we show that temporal Fisher information is bounded from above by the variance of the interaction Hamiltonian (cf. Eq.~\eqref{eq:general_quantum_lambda}).
+Similarly, for non-Hermitian dynamics, we show that temporal Fisher information has an upper bound comprising the variance of the dissipative components of non-Hermitian operators (cf. Eq.~\eqref{eq:non_hermitian_lambda}).
+We demonstrate the obtained bounds through numerical simulations on two quantum dot models.
+First, we consider a single quantum dot coupled to an electrode, whose dynamics in the Coulomb blockade regime is described by a two-state Markov chain.
+We verify the classical speed limit based on entropy production (cf. Eq.~\eqref{eq:speedlimit_Markov}) and the dynamical activity bound (cf. Eq.~\eqref{eq:CSL_dynamical_activity}).
+Second, we consider a double quantum dot model, in which the left dot serves as the system and the right dot as the environment, to verify the quantum speed limit for open quantum dynamics (cf. Eq.~\eqref{eq:SL_general_open_interaction}).
 In this study, we clarify the physical meaning of temporal Fisher information and derive speed limits given by physical quantities such as entropy production.